danielsaidi/website_danielsaidi/_posts/2020/2020-10-13-swiftui-toasts.md

 ## The basics

-A toast is traditionally a short message or feedback that is presented as an overlay modal for a brief moment, before it is automatically dismissed.
-It usually slides or fades in from the top or bottom of the screen and can also present undo actions or other related actions.
+A toast is a short message or feedback that is presented as an overlay for a short moment, or until the user performs an action within it.
+It usually slides or fades in and can also present undo or other related actions.

 While the toast pattern has been a first class citizen in Android for a long time, Apple has never (at least to my knowledge) provided a native toast api for iOS.
 There are numerous great packages for this, but you are more or less forced to go 3rd party or build it yourself.

 Luckily, this is very easy to do in SwiftUI.
-Let's look at how to build a way to present toasts in a way similar [sheets]({{page.sheets}}) and [alerts]({{page.alerts}}).
+Let's look at how to build a way to present toasts in a way similar to [sheets]({{page.sheets}}) and [alerts]({{page.alerts}}).

+It all begins with a very simple state manager that I call `ToastContext`.

 ## ToastContext

-Instead of managing state in every view that should be able to present toasts, I prefer to create an observable object that handles this.
+Instead of managing state in every view that should present toasts, I use a `ToastContext`:

-For toasts, it all starts with a simple, observable class called `ToastContext`:

 ```swift
 public class ToastContext: PresentationContext<AnyView> {